ExxML/HabitKicker/README.md

 ## Installation

-Run the application using HabitKicker.exe in Releases
+Run the application using HabitKicker/main.exe in Releases

 Or from source: